Athira-M-Chandran/Python/README.md

 #### Coffee Machine
 -----------------------

-Program requirements are there in the pdf file above.
+Program requirements are there in the pdf file inside coffee folder.
+Program is inside the coffee folder and main file should run